-•Connect the Testing Station to the DUT.

-•Wait for the DUT to begin the Login Phase and Operational Parameter negotiation. • Negotiate ImmediateData and InitialR2T so that FirstBurstLength is relevant. •The Testing Station should transmit a Login Response PDU with the following key=value pair: FirstBurstLength = 16777216, if FirstBurstLength was not already offered.
+- Connect the Testing Station to the DUT.
+Wait for the DUT to begin the Login Phase and Operational Parameter negotiation. - The Testing Station should offer values for Immediate Data and InitialR2T so that FirstBurstLength is relevant. - The Testing Station should transmit a Login Response PDU with the following key=value pair: FirstBurstLength = 16777216, if FirstBurstLength was not already offered.
 This value is higher than the maximum legal value for FirstBurstLength.

-\cdot Verify that the device responds with a value of Reject and/or terminates the connection, or replies with a number within the valid range for FirstBurstLength.
+• Verify that the device responds with a value of Reject and/or terminates the connection, or replies with a number within the valid range for FirstBurstLength.